bjzhang/bjzhang.github.io/_drafts/2017-03-17-linaro-connect-Chinese.md

 talk with Mathieu: Mathieu is appreciated that huawei could provide the real use case for coresight.
 I think it could be a way to push the development of coresight features for huawei.

 Hi, Mathieu, Mike
-Here is the notes of coresight we discussed in bud17.
+Here is the notes of coresight we discussed in bud17. please correct me if I am wrong.

 1. Mathieu said that cpu idle(power off) will lost the state of etm.
-For our senario, we could not avoid this, so we will re-setup etm when cpu is online.
+For our senario, we could not avoid this, so we re-setup etm when cpu is online.

 2.  cross trigger:
     1. Mathieu said that qualcomm 8074 board support cti .
 Mathieu send me the driver.
 I will read it later.